aplteam/Tester2/docs/Tester2-Reference.md

 Accordingly, when `Initial_foo` returns a non-empty text vector, then no test function belonging to the group `foo` will be executed, but `Tester2` will carry on executing other test cases.
 The result will be added to the log.

+A group-specific initialisation function is executed right before the first test case of that group is executed.

 ### Finally: running the test cases